 Combine Vulnerability Assessment with Penetration Testing for Maximum Coverage

-Vulnerability assessment vs penetration testing is best seen as a both/and strategy.
+Vulnerability assessment and penetration testing are best seen as a combined strategy.
 It’s not a one-or-the-other situation.
+Together, they turn security from a checklist exercise into an evidence-based risk model.

 Your Next Steps